Skip to content

 Do I have to pay tax on my pension?

-Despite the basic tax liability of pension payments from statutory pension insurance, there is regularly no tax payment, as numerous allowances - in particular the basic allowance - are higher than the taxable portion of the pension.
-The basic tax-free allowance is €9,408 in 2020, €9,744 in 2021 and €10,347 in 2022.
-The amounts are doubled for jointly assessed spouses/registered partners.
+Despite the basic tax liability of pension payments from the statutory pension insurance, there is regularly no tax payment, as numerous allowances - in particular the basic allowance - are higher than the taxable portion of the pension.
+The basic tax-free allowance is €9,744 in 2021, €10,347 in 2022 and €10,908 in 2023.
+These amounts will double for jointly assessed spouses/registered partners.

 Note